janithcooray/lin_os_swap_mod/README.md

 If you encounter any issues, please open an issue from GitHub at https://github.com/janithcooray/lin_os_swap_mod/issues/new i will try to patch them asap.

 ## Update
+`2024-10-22` - Version `2.0-b beta` - Added More logging info, improved fail safe function

-`2024-10-22` - Version `2.0` - Adding separate Prebuilt Configs on install + Bug fixes, Added Fail Safe option
+`2024-10-22` - Version `2.0-a beta` - Adding separate Prebuilt Configs on install + Bug fixes, Added Fail Safe option

 `2023-10-15` - Version `1.3` - Increased Swappiness to fix usage issues